globocom/megadraft/docs/customization.md

 - `Toolbar`: (optional) a custom toolbar component or a function that returns a rendered component
 - `actions`: (optional) List of actions to render in Toolbar
 - `keyBindings`: (optional) Custom key bindings
+- `handleBlockNotFound`: (optional) called when the `editorState` contains a block for a plugin that is no longer available

+Check the following sections for more info.

 ## Sidebar